R for Everyone

 #Add the scaled score to the scale_score_vec

-<- c(scale_score_vec, score)
+scale_score_vec <- c(scale_score_vec, score)

-}#Return the created vector
+#Return the created vector

 return(scale_score_vec)